philosopherstonerush/java-notes/spring/chad darby tutorial/springOverview/readME.md

 - ORM (object relational mapper) (lets you hook up with JDBC and hibernate)
 - Transactions
 - OXM
+  - The OXM module provides an abstraction layer that supports Object/XML mapping implementations for JAXB, Castor, XMLBeans, JiBX and XStream.
 - JMS (java message service) (Helps to send async messages to the message broker)

 # Web layer